-A member of the Ithaca College campus community who believes that the College's policy of non-discrimination has been violated should contact the Office of Equal Opportunity Compliance prior to submitting a formal complaint.
-(See section 2.7.)
+A member of the Ithaca College campus community who believes that the College's policy of non-discrimination has been violated should contact the Office of Employee Relations.

 It is the objective of the Ithaca College Affirmative Action Program to guarantee equal opportunity in employment, training, and promotional opportunities.
 The College will hire the most qualified candidate in all circumstances.
 Where minorities, women, and individuals with disabilities are underrepresented and underutilized, it is the intent of Ithaca College to recruit, employ, and promote them to a degree consistent with their availability, merit, and qualifications.